Not Strong Enough: Background and release

 Boygenius is a band consisting of three American singer-songwriters: Julien Baker, Phoebe Bridgers, and Lucy Dacus.
 The trio formed in 2018 and released an extended play (EP), Boygenius, in October of that year.
-Each musician then worked on their solo projects, releasing their respective albums—Punisher by Bridgers, Little Oblivions by Baker, and Home Video by Dacus—over the course of 2020 and 2021.
+Each musician then worked on their solo projects, releasing their respective studio albums – Punisher by Bridgers, Little Oblivions by Baker, and Home Video by Dacus – over the course of 2020 and 2021.
 Roughly a week after Punishers June 2020 release, Bridgers began writing new material to keep herself busy during the COVID-19 pandemic.
 The song "Emily I'm Sorry", which was later released as a single and as the third track on The Record, originated during this period; Bridgers sent a demo of the song to Dacus and Baker, believing that it felt more fitting for a full band than a solo recording.
 The three decided to start sharing demos and ideas for songs in a Google Drive folder and a group chat, convening in California twice in 2021 to write together in person.
 On November 19, the band performed together for the first time in three years as part of a charity concert for Bread and Roses Presents.
 The band recorded the album at Shangri-La in Malibu for much of January 2022 with contributions from several session musicians, including bass guitar work from Jay Som and percussion from Carla Azar of the American alternative rock band Autolux.
 Additional recording was completed at Sound City Studios in Van Nuys.

 The band was secretive about the writing and recording processes while they were ongoing; when individual members were asked in interviews whether they would reunite, they generally gave oblique and evasive responses.
 Rumors about a debut album from Boygenius began spreading in late 2022 to 2023, following a photoshoot in November 2022 and the announcement of their inclusion on the 2023 Coachella lineup.
 On January 18, 2023, the band's debut album The Record and its tracklist were announced, with a release date of March 31.
 Three singles were released at this time: "$20", "True Blue", and the aforementioned "Emily I'm Sorry".
 According to Bridgers, the album's first half consists of songs which were near completion by the time she, Baker, and Dacus shared them with each other; the second half is informed by the album's creative process itself, as well as the bond shared by the three band members.
 The collaboratively written "Not Strong Enough" appears as the sixth track out of 12.
 On March 1, the song was released as the album's fourth single, along with an accompanying music video.
 It was serviced to adult album alternative radio stations in the United States on March 13, followed by addition to alternative radio stations in the country 15 days later.